JustaKris/Donald-Trump-Rally-Speeches-NLP/docs/index.md

 - **[API Documentation (Swagger)](https://trump-speeches-nlp-chatbot.azurewebsites.net/docs)** — Interactive API documentation (local)
 - **[API Documentation (ReDoc)](https://trump-speeches-nlp-chatbot.azurewebsites.net/redoc)** — Alternative API documentation

+> NOTE: The Azure Web App links above point to a deployed instance that may take a minute or two to start (cold start) after a deployment or if idle.
+If the site doesn't load immediately, please wait 1–2 minutes and try again.

 ## Core Features

 ### RAG Q&A System